 - b.
-Tax rates applicable to the income of the Israeli companies in the Group: - 1.
-Generally, Israeli companies are subject to "corporate tax" on their taxable income.
-On July 25, 2005, the Knesset (Israeli Parliament) approved the Law of the Amendment of the Income Tax Ordinance (No. 147), 2005, which prescribes, among others, a gradual decrease in the corporate tax rate in Israel to the following tax rates: in 2005 34%, in 2006 31%, in 2007 29%, in 2008 27%, in 2009 26% and in 2010 and thereafter 25%.
-However, the effective tax rate payable by a company that derives income from an Approved Enterprise, as discussed below, may be considerably less. - 2.
-On July 25, 2009, the Knesset approved new legislation which provides for lower tax rates in the years 2011-2016.
-According to the new legislation, the corporate tax rate is to be gradually reduced over the years 2010-2016.
-The top income tax rate will decrease from 25% in 2010 to 18% in 2016. - 3.
+Tax rates applicable to the income of the Israeli companies in the Group: - Generally, Israeli companies are subject to corporate tax on taxable income.
+On July 25, 2005, the Knesset (Israeli Parliament) approved the Law of the Amendment of the Income Tax Ordinance (No. 147), 2005, which prescribes, among other things, a gradual decrease of the corporate tax rate in Israel up to 25% for the tax year 2010 and beyond.
+However; the effective tax rate payable by a company that derives income from an Approved Enterprise, as discussed below, may be considerably less. - 2.
+On July 14, 2009, the Knesset approved new legislative Amendments to implement the economic program for 2009 2010), which states, among other things, the further gradual reduction of corporate tax rate in Israel to the following tax rates: in 2009 26%, in 2010 25%, in 2011 24%, in 2012 23%, in 2013 22%, in 2014 21%, in 2015 20% and in 2016 and thereafter 18%. - 3.
 Pursuant to another amendment to the Income Tax Ordinance, which became effective in 2003, capital gains are taxed at a reduced rate of 25% from January 1, 2003, instead of the regular corporate tax rate at which such gains were taxed until the aforementioned date.
 This amendment stipulates that with regard to the sale of assets acquired prior to January 1, 2003, the reduced tax rate will be applicable only for the gain allocated to capital gains earned after the implementation of the amendment, which will be calculated as prescribed by the amendment. - c.
 Tax benefits under the Law for the Encouragement of Industry (Taxes), 1969: